Warehouse KPIs Guide

-- Cost of receiving per line: Warehouse receiving involves time and labour.
+- Cost of receiving per line: Warehouse receiving involves time and labor.
 Cost of receiving per line refers to how much money you spend on receiving new products.

 The following KPIs can help you measure your put-away process, which refers to how efficiently your team puts away new inventory to their assigned areas within the warehouse.

-- Put-away accuracy: Put-away accuracy refers to the percentage of inventory that you put away correctly the first time.
-This KPI is critical to follow, because it can influence your picking process and how accurate items are being fulfiled.
-It can also slow down your team later on in the process if they’re struggling to find items in the warehouse when fulfiling orders.
+- Put-away accuracy refers to the percentage of inventory that you put away correctly the first time.
+This KPI is critical to follow, because it can influence your picking process and how accurate items are being fulfilled.
+It can also slow down your team later on in the process if they’re struggling to find items in the warehouse when fulfilling orders.

 - Put-away cost per line: The cost per line KPI gives you an idea of how much you spend on putting away each line of items, with higher costs indicating a potential inefficiency in your current process.

 Warehouse picking requires efficient workflows that allow your picking team to quickly pick the right items per order without compromising accuracy, such as mis-picks.
 To track picking performance, here are a few KPIs worth monitoring.

 - Picking efficiency: Also known as “picking productivity,” tracking picking efficiency refers to the number of order lines that are picked every hour.

 - Picking accuracy: Accuracy is one of the most critical warehouse KPIs.
 It can help you identify how many orders are being picked and packed without errors.
 If accuracy rates start to fall, it’s a sign there isn’t enough bandwidth or your team needs more training.